saaj376/saaj376/README.md

 ```

-Hi, I'm Saajan Palakathadathil Varghese, a computer science student at Shiv Nadar University Chennai specializing in IoT.
-I'm passionate about AI, full-stack development, and building projects that solve real problems.

 ## 🎓 About Me

 Currently pursuing B.Tech in Computer Science Engineering with an IoT specialization at Shiv Nadar University Chennai.
 I enjoy working with AI technologies, building web applications, and participating in hackathons.